bao-project/bao-docs/source/development/contributing.rst

 ----------------------------------

 All contributions must be submitted via Github PRs.
-You should ensure that all commits within the PR:
+You should ensure that all commits within the :term:`PR`:

 * have messages that follow the :ref:`conventional commit style<>`
 * introduce small, self-contained logical units of modifications/extensions